Apple32452/phase_2_sparse_recovery/README.md

 m = 128
 ```

-The sparsity level `k` is varied to test both easy and difficult recovery regimes.
+The sparsity level `k`, measurement noise, operator family, and compressibility level are varied to test when classical and learned recovery methods succeed or fail.

-The key idea is that when oracle-support least squares succeeds but CoSaMP or OMP fails, the recovery problem is still possible in principle.
-The failure is mainly in **support identification**, which motivates using learned support detectors.

 ---